I'm Better

 "I'm Better" is a song by American recording artist Missy Elliott, and features accompanying vocals by frequent production partner Lamb.

 Critical reception

-In a retrospetive review of the song, Steven J. Horowitz fom Vulture found that with "I'm Better" Elliott "reemerged with what could have been a triumphant single, but it didn’t feel entirely natural to her style.
+In a retrospective review of the song, Steven J. Horowitz from Vulture found that with "I'm Better" Elliott "reemerged with what could have been a triumphant single, but it didn’t feel entirely natural to her style.
 Flush with sirens and tip-toeing synths, "I’m Better" loses its footing with its trap-inspired meter – more Migos than Missy."

 Music video

 The video was co-directed by Elliott and Dave Meyers.
 Elliot noted that she had the video in mind upon listening to the track.
 The video took a month to rehearse owing to Elliott's wish to make it "look like art instead of just a video" and for the choreography to be "challenging".
 Rolling Stone noted the video "builds on Elliott's future-forward off-kilter aesthetic", also stating that it "nods as much to sci-fi as classic, Hype Williams-era hip-hop videos".
 Further praise from Billboard, stating the music video is a "stylized, can’t-look-away clip", and noted the "aquatic sequence is an unexpected trip".